I am the Doctor of Last Resort

 I got started in this field because my oldest daughter was diagnosed Autistic and we were told to join a support group and focus on raising my other kids.
 Now, she is not autistic anymore and is indistinguishable from her peers… That’s huge!

 I do this work because my wife went to bed for two years and didn’t get up and we were told that it was a character issue, that there was nothing wrong with her.
-It was a lot of work to go through and find out what’s going on.
-I do this work because seeing her having a life again is huge.
-This is what gets me up in the morning.
-I love being able to make this difference in your life.
+It took a lot of work to go through and find out what’s going on.
+I do this work because seeing her having a life again is amazing.
+I love being able to make this difference in my families life and your life.

 Working with my daughter was a large part of my learning curve.
 It was a ton of work, and I wasn’t just by myself.
 It took a team effort that worked with her nervous system, her metabolism, and with retraining her brain.
 But in turn, we got results that nobody else gets.
 We worked with the Wisconsin Early Autism Project and she was the best outcome they’ve had.
 Now, they didn’t want to claim her because of the outside help she’d received.
 What they were doing as a study was simply investigating what their technique did.
 Their technique was awesome and it had a huge impact on her, but she got the great results she got because we went for the synergistic approach.
 My point is that sometimes health problems that we face in life are extremely challenging and take an insane amount of work but they are not always insurmountable.